-Sagittarius kitchen taps, showers, bathroom taps and bathroom accessories manufactured to the highest standards, which include BS5412, BS1010, TMV2 and TMV3, and to compound their commitment to quality offer a 10 year guarantee against any manufacturing defects.
+Sagittarius kitchen taps, showers, bathroom taps and bathroom accessories manufactured to the highest standards, which include BS5412, BS1010, TMV2 and TMV3, and to compound their commitment to a quality offer a 10-year guarantee against any manufacturing defects.
 PlumbNation Plumbing Supplies works closely with all our suppliers to ensure each and every product is designed and manufactured to the highest possible specification.

 Sagittarius Tap Guide

-- Ceramic Disc Valve - Intelligent technology and design.
-Valve that uses hard wearing ceramic discs to create a watertight seal.
+- Ceramic Disc Valve ;- Intelligent technology and design.
+A valve that uses hard-wearing ceramic discs to create a watertight seal.
 Popular due to low maintenance and easy quarter or half turn action to operate.

 - Single Flow - Hot and cold water mixes within the mixer body.
 To comply with Water Bylaws fittings such as this require single check valves fitted to each inlet.

 - Dual Flow - Hot and cold water mixes together at the outlet of the water tap.
 A check valve is not required.

 - Check Valves - Check Valves, or Non-Return Valves, are required to comply with Water Bylaws on certain fittings.
 They allow water to flow in only one direction.
 Please contact your local water authority for details.

 - Pressure Reducing Valves - Required on systems using mixer taps and with a high-pressure imbalance (typically with a greater ratio than 5:1).